DarienBrito/TDMorph/README.md

 + Core extension (Core UI-less functionality)
 + UI extension (deals exclusively with operations with UI elements)

-Feel free to look around and please suggest improvements if you see something that could be done better, or if I did some stupid thing (which is more than probable to be the case)
+Feel free to look around and please suggest improvements if you see something that could be done better, or if I did some stupid thing somewhere (which is bount to be the case)

 ## Final thoughts